A First Look at LDF24

 Landmark Projects

-London Design Festival in association with American Hardwood Export Council (AHEC) will present 'Vert' at the Parade Ground at Chelsea College of Art, designed by leading industrial design practice Diez Office in partnership with climate farming experts OMC°C. A sustainable structure in red-oak glulam poised to revolutionise the cityscape, this Landmark Project proposes an innovative architectural solution for cooling cities, providing serene green spaces and enhancing urban biodiversity, while seamlessly integrating with existing infrastructure.
+London Design Festival in association with American Hardwood Export Council (AHEC) will present 'Vert' at the Parade Ground at Chelsea College of Arts, designed by leading industrial design practice Diez Office in partnership with climate farming experts OMC°C. A sustainable structure in red-oak glulam poised to revolutionise the cityscape, this Landmark Project proposes an innovative architectural solution for cooling cities, providing serene green spaces and enhancing urban biodiversity, while seamlessly integrating with existing infrastructure.

 Crafted predominantly from red oak, an abundant and highly sustainable wood species from the naturally regenerating forests of North America, the project will challenge the status quo of timber construction by advocating for greater diversity in timber sourcing, fostering forest resilience, and promoting sustainable practices within the construction industry.